Beaufort Traumatic Brain Injury Lawyer

 It is essential to watch for these symptoms after head trauma, especially in children.
 While adults may be able to identify the issues plaguing them, it can be hard for a child to express what’s troubling them when there is no outward injury to point to.

-When Negligence Leads to Brain Injury
+When Does Negligence Lead to Brain Injury?

 Not every brain injury provides grounds for a personal injury lawsuit.
 If an injury was the result of circumstances outside of any person’s control – or even by the injured person themselves – an injury lawsuit is not possible.
 However, if another person’s negligence directly caused the injury, there may be grounds for recovering monetary compensation.